 DULCE DE LECHOZA: This is a typical dessert served on Christmas.
 It is made of green papaya and brown sugar which is slowly cooked for hours and is served cold.

 QUESILLO: Similar to flan, it is made with egg yolks and syrup.
 Contrary to the name, there is no cheese.
 Be careful though, outside of Venezuela the same name refers to a cheese dish rather than a dessert.

 Try our interactive game about Typical Venezuelan Food.
 How many dishes can you get correct?

 If anyone to learn more about typical Venezuelan Drinks, you will find a list at: Venezuelan Drinks

-If you found this guide to Venezuelan Food useful, share it with others:
+If you found this guide about Venezuelan Food interesting or useful, let others know about it: